9th New York Infantry Regiment: Military service, 1861

 On June 5 the regiment moved from Camp Hawkins and boarded two steamships which took them to the foot of Thirtieth Street along the East River, where they disembarked and marched up 34th Street to Fifth Avenue, proceeding to the home of Mrs. A.W.
 Griswold where they were presented the national colors.
 They then moved to the home of Mrs. W.D.
 Moffatt where they were presented their regimental colors.
 After these presentations the regiment marched down the Avenue onto Broadway and down to Pier Four on the North River.
-Here the regiment began boarding the steamer “Marion,” however it was found that the vessel would not be large enough to hold the entire regiment properly for the trip.
-With the men and equipment loaded onto the “Marion” she steamed out to a point between Bedloe's Island and Castle Williams where she dropped anchor for the night.
-It was during this brief trip that the regiment suffered its first casualty when Albert “Tobe” Warren died after he fell overboard during that afternoon.
+Here the regiment began boarding the steamer Marion, however it was found that the vessel would not be large enough to hold the entire regiment properly for the trip.
+With the men and equipment loaded onto the Marion she steamed out to a point between Bedloe's Island and Castle Williams where she dropped anchor for the night.
+It was during this brief trip that the regiment suffered its first casualty when Albert "Tobe" Warren died after he fell overboard during that afternoon.

 The following morning (June 6) the Marion steamed down the river and dropped anchor off of Staten Island to await the arrival of the additional transport required for the regiment.
-Shortly thereafter the steamer “George Peabody” arrived and 400 men of the regiment were transferred from the Marion to her.
+Shortly thereafter the steamer George Peabody arrived and 400 men of the regiment were transferred from the Marion to her.
 Once this was completed the two vessels set sail for Newport News, Virginia.
 The regiment served at Newport News from June 8, 1861; Companies C, G and H at Hatteras, North Carolina, from August 27, 1861; and the regiment at Hatteras from September 10, 1861.

+A detachment from Company F fought the Skirmish at Smith's Farm on July 5.

 Military service, 1862

 The regiment served in the 3d Brigade, Burnside's North Carolina Expedition, from January, 1862; at Roanoke Island, from February 3, 1862; in 4th Brigade, Hawkins' Coast Division (3d), 9th Corps, from March, 1862; in the 1st Brigade, 3d Division, 9th Corps, from July, 1862.
 With Gen. Burnside's force, the regiment arrived at Roanoke Island, early in February and was actively engaged in the battle there, losing 17 members.
 It participated in an expedition up the Chowan River to Winton; returned to camp on Roanoke Island; was brigaded with the 89th N. Y. and 6th N. H. under Col. Hawkins; was in expeditions to Elizabeth City, and lost 75 men at South Mills.
 On July 10, the regiment was ordered to Norfolk, Virginia, camped at Newport News, until September 4, when it moved to Washington, D.C., and to Frederick, Maryland, on the 12th.
-Here it became a part of the Army of the Potomac; was active at South mountain and Antietam, with a loss in the latter battle of 233 killed, wounded and missing.
+Here it became a part of the Army of the Potomac; was active at South Mountain and Antietam, with a loss in the latter battle of 233 killed, wounded and missing.
 After camping in detachments at various points, the regiment was concentrated at Fredericksburg, Virginia, participated in the battle there in December.